SanchitAjmera/ETHena/README.md

 }
 ```

-Note: Please ensure the "<NAME>" is all uppercase.
+Note: Please ensure the "NAME" is all uppercase.

 ## Running ETHena
 ### GUI